AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 otherwise for the disinfection or thorough cleaning of all these items;

-d) for the restoration of walls, furnishings, carpets, etc., if necessary.,
+d) for the restoration of walls, furnishings, carpets, etc.,

 or damaged in connection with the illness or death;

-death (at least three,
+death due to the temporary unusability of the rooms (at least three,

 at most seven days).